VARIOUS

 Weeks

-later, in Jan 1926, the grading levels were changed once more
+later, in Jan 1926, the grading levels were, so we are told, changed

 Class - Okuden zenki ('first term' of the Okuden grade)